biouno/biouno.github.io/content/projects/jenkins-update-site.md

 or execute `wget http://biouno.org/jenkins-update-center/biouno-update-center.crt`, and copy the certificate to `$JENKINS_ROOT/update-center-rootCAs/`.
 This directory will be located in your Jenkins root directory (likely the WEB-INF directory in your Web container or Jenkins root directory in most servers).

 Now go back to "Manage Jenkins" > "Plugins" > "Advanced" and click "Check now".
-That will sync the plug-ins and you will be able to install any plug-in available in our update center.
+That will sync the plug-ins, and you will be able to install any plug-in available in our update center.

 ## Generating update center